Sector: Construction

 When management changes brought her job there to a sudden end, Gertrude quickly found a position at Norman and Dawburn, a practice based, by a weird coincidence, at Gertrude’s former offices at 5 Gower Street.
 Here the projects she took on were larger in scale.
 She worked on corporate head offices and smaller re-development schemes including one at Swiss Cottage, for which she designed a shopping parade which still stands today, hemmed in by the expanded A41.
 She was also able to put into practice her ideas for satellite towns.
 Determined to ensure Britain’s towns did not keep sprawling ever outwards, the 1947 Town and Country Planning Act make it easier to create greenbelts around cities like London, with new towns built beyond them.
 One of these was Crawley and Gertrude designed 735 houses in Pound Hill, the largest of Crawley’s fourteen neighbourhoods.

 Gertrude’s life in post-war London was not just filled with work.
-She had always enjoyed drama, a member of UCL’s college dramatic society when she was first a student and later a member of the RIBA drama society.
+She had always enjoyed drama, joining UCL’s college dramatic society when she was first a student and later the RIBA drama society.
 Now she took up acting again and made regular trips to the theatre.
 To keep her knowledge fresh she took courses at the City Lit.

 Norman and Dawburn was extremely successful, outgrowing its Gower Street office and then their next location in Tottenham Court Road before taking over five floors in Portland Place for their 100 staff.
 By the time she retired in 1960 Gertrude was an Associate Partner, taking a percentage of the annual profits and running her own team.
 She moved down to Brighton which became her final home town.
 Ever active, she joined the Regency Society, the Archaeological Society and the British Federation of University Women (BFUW) and was a governor of the Brixton School of Building.